 So, after careful consideration I ended up ordering the DigitalFitTM FloorLinersTM from WeatherTech (pictures above).
 While more expensive than their all-weather floor mats, the Digital Fit mats are custom cut to match the shape of my Cayenne and they used the factory floor snaps to stay in place.
 Even better, I already had a WeatherTech® Cargo Liner in the back of the Cayenne, so now everything matches.

-Final Thoughts of New Porsche Floor Mats
+Final Thoughts on our New Porsche Winter Floor Mats

 When my new mats arrived all I needed to do was take them out of the box and snap them into place.
 For the front mats you must remove your carpets in order to install the WeatherTech mats.
 Not only does this ensure you won't further stain your Porsche mats, but you can use the those factory clips (in the Cayenne they're round snaps) to hold the mats in place.
 While they recommend you remove your carpets in back too, I found that the WeatherTech mats were simply too short (see picture in gallery of rear seat.
 Notice how the new rubber mat stops well short of covering the original mat?).
 They fit the floor space in the back of the Cayenne perfectly, but they didn't run under the back of the front seat the way the carpet does.
 After looking at pictures of all the various offerings, it seems this is a shortfall for any selection.
-As the rear mats don't snap in, I opted to keep my carpets in place to further protect the floors in the event that any of my long legged friends decide to stretch their dirty shoes beyond the reach of the new mats.
+As the rear mats don't snap in, I opted to keep my carpets in place to further protect the floors in the event that any of my long legged friends decide to stretch their dirty shoes beyond the reach of the new Porsche winter floor mats.

 One last thing to note.
 WeatherTech calls the color I ordered Tan.
 However, as you can see in the pictures, and like my cargo liner in the back, it's more of a dark beige than anything else.
 It sill looks better than an even darker color like grey or black, but it's definitely darker than it appears on the WeatherTech site.